 Berkshire District Attorney David F Capeless offered a photograph of a machete that was associated with the case.
 The weapon did not test positive for having blood on it, according to previous statements made in the case.
 The DA also offered into evidence illustrations from a medical book allegedly found in the apartment of Caius Veiovis that depicts dissections of human bodies.
 Veiovis also is facing murder charges in the men's slayings.

 Pokines said that some of the diagrams are consistent with the way the victims' bodies were dismembered.
-Under cross-examination by Hall's attorney Alan J. Black, Pokines agreed that other aspects of the dismemberment were dissimilar to those in the illustrations.
+Under cross-examination by Hall's attorney Alan J.

 Friday morning began with Black arguing that the jury should not be allowed to see the anatomy book, calling it a "prejudicial bombshell" that had no ties to his client.